adblockplus/adblockplus/README.md

 ### `node-gyp` error?

 If you're using an apple machine with apple silicon (arm64 CPU), you may encounter an error where `node-gyp` fails to build.
+In that case you need to run `arch -x86_64 zsh` before any other commands.

 The likely cause is that the `node-gyp` cannot find the binary online, then tries to build the binary locally, and fails because you have Python 3.12 installed, [which does not work work with some versions of `node-gyp`](https://github.com/nodejs/node-gyp/issues/2869).